 - 1. While the System requirements may be set forth more completely in a User's Manual or other Court publication, it is expected that the following hardware and software will be needed to electronically file, view and retrieve documents in the electronic file System.
 Other specifications are also indicated for optimum performance. - a.
 A computer running a Windows or a Macintosh operating system. - b.
-Software able to convert documents from a word processor such as WordPerfect or Word to portable document format (PDF).
-Adobe is preferred as the software for conversion to PDF. - c.
+Software able to convert documents from a word processor such as WordPerfect or Word to portable document format (PDF). - c.
 Netscape browser version 4.7x or higher or Internet Explorer 5.5 or higher, each with 128 bit encryption is strongly recommended. - d.
 High speed internet access. - e.
 A scanner, if non-computerized documents need to be imaged. - 2.
 When scanning documents to be subsequently filed electronically, filing parties should make certain their scanners are configured for 200 dpi and black and white rather than color scanning.
 The filing party is responsible for the legibility of the scanned document.
 If for any reason a document cannot be easily read after scanning, the filing party should not electronically file the document.
 Instead, the filing party must conventionally file it with the Clerk's Office.

-3. Because large documents may not upload properly to the System or download within a reasonable amount of time for users with a 56K modem, documents more than 5 megabytes will be rejected by the System and may be filed conventionally if the filer cannot break the document into segments of not more than 5 megabytes.
+3. Because large documents may not upload properly to the System or download within a reasonable amount of time for users with a 56K modem, documents more than 5 megabytes will be rejected by the System and must be filed conventionally.
+You may, however, file your document in 5 megabyte chunks as attachments.
 As an estimate, PDF documents produced by converting a normal text file using conversion software can yield between 300 and 500 pages per 1 megabyte depending on the software used; scanned documents will yield considerably fewer pages (approximately one-tenth the number of pages depending on the scanner settings).
 Documents with color and graphics may yield even fewer pages.
-Filers are encouraged to save document to black and white only in pdf format using adobe software which produces a smaller document.